German paper says Obama aware of spying on Merkel since 2010

 Bild said the NSA had increased its surveillance, including the contents of Merkel's text messages and phone calls, on Obama's initiative and had started tapping a new, supposedly bug-proof mobile she acquired this summer, a sign the spying continued into the "recent past".

-The NSA first eavesdropped on Merkel's predecessor Gerhard Schroeder after he refused to back then-President George W. Bush's war in Iraq and was extended when Merkel took over in 2005, the paper said.
+The NSA first eavesdropped on Merkel's predecessor Gerhard Schroeder after he refused to support President George W. Bush's war in Iraq and was extended when Merkel took over in 2005, the paper said.

 Eighteen NSA staff working in the U.S. embassy, some 800 metres (yards) from Merkel's office, sent their findings straight to the White House, rather than to NSA headquarters, the paper said.
 Only Merkel's encrypted landline in her office in the Chancellery had not been tapped, it added.

-Bild said some NSA officials were beginning to get annoyed with the White House for creating the impression that U.S. spies had gone beyond what they had been ordered to do.
+Bild said some NSA officials were becoming annoyed with the White House for creating the impression that U.S. spies had gone beyond what they had been ordered to do.

 BREACH OF TRUST